itemis/itemis-blog/README.md

 # Visualizing Xtext Grammars with Eclipse GEF

-The Xtext Grammar is the central component when developing DSL workbenches based on the [Xtext](https://www.eclipse.org/Xtext/) framework.
-In case of complex DSLs, analyzing the graphical representation of the *.xtext files could be helpful to understand the structure of the defined grammar rules.
+The Xtext grammar is the central component when developing DSL workbenches based on the [Xtext framework](https://www.eclipse.org/Xtext/).
+In case of complex DSLs, analyzing the graphical representation of the *.xtext files could be useful to understand the structure of the defined grammar rules.

-Considering the 'Hello World' example of the Xtext framework, the execution of the following JUnit test case
+Executing the following JUnit test case

 ```Xtend
 package org.xtext.example.mydsl.tests